 New independent Board members receive options to purchase 50,000 shares of our common stock, vesting after one year, with an exercise price equal to the closing price of our common stock on the date of grant.
 Following the first year of service, Board members receive an annual continued service grant of options to purchase 30,000 shares of our common stock with an exercise price equal to the closing price for our common stock on the date of grant.
-Directors also receive an annual retainer of \$40,000 per year, and in 2011, the Audit Committee Chair received an additional \$10,000 per year, and the other Committee Chairs received an additional \$3,500 per year.
-Beginning in 2012, all Committee Chairs will receive \$10,000 per year.
-New member grants for Directors who joined in 2010 are included in our 2011 Director Compensation Table because we were in the process of re-evaluating our director compensation policy when the new directors joined the Board in 2010.
+Independent Directors also receive an annual retainer of \$40,000 per year and Committee Chairs receive an additional \$10,000 per year.
+In June of 2013, the Compensation Committee and Board of Directors also approved a one time grant of options to purchase 50,000 shares of our common stock to independent directors, as well as a one time grant of options to purchase 50,000 shares of our common stock to the company.